Leptin is a satiety factor in rodents. Mice

-leptin or with abnormal receptors are obese.
+unable to produce leptin or with abnormal receptors are obese.

-The administration of leptin results in weight loss with defective production.
+The administration of leptin results in weight loss with defective

-In obesity humans, however, leptin levels are elevated, consistent
+In obese humans, however, leptin levels are elevated, consistent

 with greater fat tissue.
 In general, the elevated leptin levels

 decrease with weight loss.
-It is possible this decrease
+It is possible that this decrease

 in leptin increases appetite and consequent weight regain.
+Leptin

-Leptine is limited in its therapeutic effectiveness because obese individuals
+is limited in its therapeutic effectiveness because obese individuals

-exibit marked resistance to the appetite-reducing effects of leptin.
+exibit marked resistance to the appetite-reducing effects of

 Considine RV, Sinha MK, Heiman ML, Kriauciunas A, Stephens

-TW, Nyce MR, et al. Serum immunoreactive-leptin concentrations
+TW, Nyce MR, et al (1996).
+Serum immunoreactive-leptin concentrations

 in normal-weight and obese humans.
 N Engl J Med;334:292-5.